Moving to Rome?

 Citizens of EU or EEA member states can skip the step with the residence permit and go for the codice fiscale right away.

-To obtain your Italian tax number, take your passport and your residence permit or proof of residence and head for the Agenzia delle Entrate (tax office).
-Which office is responsible for you depends on your address in Rome.
+To obtain your Italian tax number, take your passport (plus an additional photocopy) and your residence permit or proof of residence, and head for the Agenzia delle Entrate (tax office).
+The office responsible for you depends on your address in Rome.

 Obtaining a Residence Certificate

-Last but not least, you need a residence certificate from the registry office (anagrafe) of your town hall.
-The residence certificate isnot identical with the residence permit.
-Even if you are an EU national, you must apply for a certificato di residenzia!
+Last but not least, you need a residence certificate from the anagrafe (registry office) of your town hall.
+The residence certificate is not the same as the residence permit.
+Take note: even EU nationals must apply for a certificato di residenzia!

-EU nationals only need to provide a passport, a proof of employment or sufficient funds, their tax number, and proof of health insurance coverage to get this certificate.
-Expats with a National Visa, on the other hand, have to show their passport, their residence permit, their tax number, and their marriage or birth certificate (holders of a family visa).
+EU nationals only need to provide a passport, proof of employment or sufficient funds, their tax number, and proof of health insurance coverage to get this certificate.
+Non-EU expats with a National Visa, on the other hand, have to show their passport, their residence permit, their tax number, and for those with a family visa, their marriage or birth certificate.

-The anagrafe is located at the town hall of your borough (municipio) in Rome.
-Please click on your residential area on this map of all the Roman municipi.
+The anagrafe is located in the town hall of your municipio (borough ) in Rome.
+To find your nearest anagrafe, click on your residential area on this map of all the Roman municipi.
 Once you have chosen the borough where you live, you can look for the contact details of the registry office via the left-hand menu.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.